astelmach01/care-agent/README.md

 See the README files in each directory for setup and running instructions.

+You'll need 3 terminals open: 1 for the flask app, 1 for the main backend server that handles the agent, and another for the frontend.

 ## Environment Variables

 Create a `.env` file in the root directory with the following content (based on `.env.example`):